 I am a PhD candidate in the Department of Geography at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-As a human geographer, I am interested in citizenship, international migration, and geopolitics, with a specific focus on migrant experiences in North and Central America.
-In particular, I focus on the ways in which immigration and refugee policy shape migrants' mobility and experiences in transit across a variety of international contexts.
+As a human geographer, I am interested in citizenship, international migration, and geopolitics, with a specific focus on migrant journeys in North and Central America.
+In particular, I focus on the ways in which immigration and refugee policy shapes migrants' mobility and experiences in transit across a variety of international contexts.

-My dissertation, Lives in Transit: Identity, Belonging, and the Politics of Migrant Journeys from Central America to the U.S., is a multi-sited ethnographic study of migrant journeys as they travel from Central America toward the U.S. Drawing on ethnographic fieldwork in migrant shelters across Guatemala, Mexico, and Texas, I examine the intersection of mobility, immigration and refugee law, and migrants' intimate experiences in transit.
+My dissertation, Life in Transit: Identity, Belonging, and the Politics of Migrant Journeys from Central America to the U.S., is a multi-sited ethnographic study of migrant journeys as they travel from Central America to and toward the U.S. Drawing on ethnographic fieldwork in migrant shelters across Guatemala, Mexico, and Texas, I examine the intersection of mobility, immigration and refugee law, and migrants' intimate experiences in transit.
 In doing so, I detail the shifting geopolitics of migrant journeys as well as new forms of identity, sense-making, and belonging forged en route.